-2.5.1 All vehicles, on first registration, will be less than 8 years old on the date of the application for the first licence and can be continued to be licensed up to 10 years old.

-2.5.
-Maximum Age of Vehicles

-- 2.5.2 Vehicles licensed for 8 seats with wheelchair accessibility will be less than 12 years old on the date of application for the first licence and can be licensed for up to 15 years. - 2.5.3 All vehicles over 5 years old will be required to pass two tests per year, 6 months apart. - 2.5.4 The age of vehicles will be judged by, so far as can be ascertained, the date of manufacture or first DVLA registration of the vehicle.
-All new vehicles will have low mileage (Less than 150,000) and be in pristine condition.
+- 2.5.1 Vehicles licensed with 4 to 6 passengers, on first registration, will be less than 8 years old on the first date of the application and can be licensed up to 10 years old. - 2.5.2 Vehicles licensed with 7 to 8 passengers, with wheelchair accessibility will be less than 12 years old on the first date of application and can be licensed for up to 15 years old. - 2.5.3 All vehicles over 5 years old will be required to pass two tests per year, 6 months apart.